projectunic0rn/pub/content/blog/2019-02-21-hello-world/index.md

 That's it for now.
 Thank you for reading.

-If you're interested in teaming up with developers around the world, you can apply to join the Project Unicorn slack using the form linked below.
+If you're interested in teaming up with developers around the world to build and deploy meaningful software, you can apply to join the Project Unicorn slack using the form linked below.

 > [**Apply to join**](https://forms.gle/wPFAPmUSyALMbjhF7) 👈